-9 Dog-Friendly Restaurants And Cafes In Hong Kong For Discerning Diners
+The Best Dog-Friendly Restaurants And Cafes In Hong Kong

-Quite a few K-Town eateries allow dogs to sit at street-adjacent tables, including the likes of Catch and Jaspas, but we find ourselves escorting Spot and friends down to Comptoir most often, praying no one has come to take our special seats yet.
+Quite a few K-Town eateries allow dogs to sit at street-adjacent tables, including the likes of Catch and Jaspas, but we find ourselves at Comptoir most often with our dogs in tow.

-This wine bar comes courtesy of French Creations, which has been servicing the Gallic community with low-key, down-to-earth dining options like Saint Germain, Pastis and Metropolitain–you know, places where the actual French people go.
+This wine bar comes courtesy of French Creations, which has been servicing the Gallic community with low-key, down-to-earth dining options like Saint Germain, Pastis and Metropolitain.
 We can’t turn down portions of the thing they call "Hot Goat Cheese Bricks", nor the moreish escargots and rich Ravioles du Royans.

 There’s a huge dog bowl filled with water that sits perpetually on the floor of Winston’s in Kennedy Town, so they pretty much expect you to bring along your furry friends.

-By day, you can order good, strong coffee that comes from a La Marzocco machine (hey, if you know, you know), and then as night falls you can upgrade your coffee kick with an Espresso Martini: there are four to choose from, ranging from a coconut rum mix to a vodka-cereal milk combo.
+By day, you can order good, strong coffee that comes from a La Marzocco machine (hey, if you know, you know), and then as night falls you can upgrade your coffee kick with an Espresso Martini.
 Food is limited to pastries and sandwiches, but there’s nothing to complain about on that front, either.

 The ‘grammers love Congteakafe on Square Street, and while some of it has to do with the solid Canto staple dishes and the authentic retro decor, we suspect the rainbow mural wall a few steps down the road is also a big draw.